rafaeltiribas/braketester-smart-contract/projeto-braketester-main/OneHost/README.md

 *Revised on December 1th, 2021.*

-## Project NESA
+## Breaktester project

 We adopt [Hyperledger Fabric 2.2 LTS](https://hyperledger-fabric.readthedocs.io/en/release-2.2/) as our blockchain platform.
 We configure a globally distributed blockchain network that supports the execution of Golang chaincodes.

-We describe in the next sections the main aspects related to the Project NESA blockchain network customizing, how to instantiate the network, how to deploy a chaincode, and how to use a simple Python client to invoke it.
+We describe in the next sections the main aspects related to the braketester project blockchain network customizing, how to instantiate the network, how to deploy a chaincode, and how to use a simple Python client to invoke it.

-## The customized blockchain network

-We provide a flexible Fabric blockchain network configuration, initially with three organizations.
-The first one is the **Orderer** organization, which encapsulates the Project NESA network orderer service.
-So far, we are using the *etcdraft orderer* provided for Fabric.
-The second and third organizations are **PTB** (under the virtual domain *ptb.de*) and **Inmetro** (under de virtual domain *inmetro.br*).

-PTB and Inmetro represent two organizations that integrates the Project NESA network at the moment.
-In the Project NESA initial configuration, each organization provides one peer (peer0).
-The configuration also considers that peer0 in both organizations are endorser peers.
-However, the configuration is flexible, and the network administrator in each organization can easily change it to include more peers and also to change peers' roles.
-We also use [Couchdb](https://hyperledger-fabric.readthedocs.io/en/release-2.2/couchdb_tutorial.html) containers to improve the performance of storing the ledger state on each peer.

 The main files are:

-* [configtx.yaml](configtx.yaml): basic network profile of Project NESA blockchain network.
+* [configtx.yaml](configtx.yaml): basic network profile of braketester project blockchain network.
 * [crypto-config-nmi.yaml](crypto-config-nmi.yaml): (Membership Service Provider) configuration.
 We generate all the digital certificates from it.
 * [peer-inmetro.yaml](peer-inmetro.yaml): contains the docker containers configuration for the Inmetro, PTB and Orderer peers.
 It extends the file [docker-compose-base.yaml](base/docker-compose-base.yaml), which in turn extends [peer-base.yaml](base/peer-base.yaml), which together constitutes a template of standard configuration items.

 If you are not used to the Hyperledger Fabric, we strongly recommend this [tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/test_network.html).
 It teaches in detail how to create a test Fabric network.

-You can load and use the Project NESA network by executing the steps in the following subsections.
+You can load and use the breaktester project network by executing the steps in the following subsections.
 You must execute all the commands into the repository base folder.

 ### 1. Prepare the host machine.